T24085/ProjectTribes/README.md

 Certain pages include a "Sign in with Twitch" button.
 Logging in stores your access token in `localStorage` so the site can personalize Twitch feeds.
 The login uses the [Twitch OAuth implicit flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#implicit-code-flow).
 When signed in, the main dashboard shows your Twitch username.

 In the navigation bar a **Followed Streams** button appears after you sign in with Twitch.
-Hovering over it slides in a panel listing any roster channels that are live on Twitch.
+Clicking the button toggles a side menu that slides in from the left beneath the header and lists any roster channels currently live.
+Clicking anywhere outside the menu closes it.
 Because the site queries the Twitch API using your token, being logged in is required for this list to populate.
-0

 The teams dashboard also checks each roster's streamers against Twitch and highlights teams that are currently live.